World of Warcraft: Accolades

 World of Warcraft won several awards from critics upon release, including Editor's Choice awards.
 In addition, it won several annual awards from the media, being described as the best game in the role-playing and MMORPG genres.
 The graphics and audio were also praised in the annual awards, with the cartoonish style and overall sound makeup being noted.
 The game was also awarded Best Mac OS X Entertainment Product at the 2005 Apple Design Awards.
-Computer Games Magazine named World of Warcraft the best computer game of 2004, and the magazine's Steve Bauman described his "feeling that Blizzard has analyzed every element of every existing game, pulled out the best ones, and then lovingly lavished an absurd amount of attention to their implementation."
+Computer Games Magazine named World of Warcraft the best computer game of 2004, and the magazine's Steve Bauman described his "feeling that Blizzard has analyzed every element of every existing game, pulled out the best ones, and then lovingly lavished an absurd amount of attention to their implementation".
 It also won the magazine's "Best Art Direction", "Best Original Music" and "Best Interface" awards.

 World of Warcraft was recognized at the 2005 Spike TV Video Game Awards where it won Best PC Game, Best Multiplayer Game, Best RPG, and Most Addictive Game.
+During the 8th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences awarded World of Warcraft with "Massively Multiplayer/Persistent World Game of the Year", as well as nominations for "Computer Game of the Year" and "Game of the Year".
 In 2008, World of Warcraft was honoured—along with Neverwinter Nights and EverQuest—at the 59th Annual Technology & Engineering Emmy Awards for advancing the art form of MMORPG games.
 GameSpot named it the best massively multiplayer game of 2004, and nominated it for the publication's "Best Graphics, Artistic" award.
 In 2009, Game Informer ranked World of Warcraft 11th on their list of "The Top 200 Games of All Time".
 In 2015, the game placed 3rd on USgamer's The 15 Best Games Since 2000 list.
 In 2015, The Strong National Museum of Play inducted World of Warcraft to its World Video Game Hall of Fame.